-Another point I made above, so let’s look at why I stated this.
+Another point I made above – let’s look at why I stated this.
 My dog that recently passed due to old age, Annie, was a terrible dog to use as protection.
-Not only was she not terribly smart, but she also would chase after anyone that was screaming.
-Meaning, if I was the one injured and screaming, she would probably have come after me.
+Not only was she not smart, but she also would chase after anyone that was screaming.
+So, if I was the one injured and screaming, she would probably have come after me.

 Why do I bring her into this mix?
 What does her going after the injured have to do this topic?
 Well, she was NOT an affectionate dog, at all.
 She hated when I pet her head, she hated when I tried to give her love.
-She almost acted like a female cat in that she only wanted affection on her terms and when she “felt like getting it.”
+Almost acting like a female cat in that she only wanted affection on her terms and when she “felt like getting it.”

-Not all dogs will be this way I’m sure, but from my personal experience, she didn’t care for affection and I believe that because of that, anyone that ran from her or cried out, she would attempt to grab with her teeth.
-Now, when I went swimming off the boat one day, she did jump into the water and tried to grab me with her teeth to pull me back to the boat, so in a sense she would have protected me then, but from an attacker?
+Not all dogs will be this way I’m sure.
+From my personal experience, she didn’t care for affection.
+Maybe that’s why is anyone that ran from her or cried out, she would attempt to grab with her teeth.
+Now, when I went swimming off the boat one day, she did jump into the water.
+She tried to grab me with her teeth to pull me back to the boat.
+So in a sense she would have protected me then.
+But from an attacker?
 No way.

 Not only that, she was never aggressive or defensive towards humans, only dogs.
 She hated all dogs.
-So, if my home was broken into by a dog, sure, she would protect me.
-But a human, no way.
+If my home was broken into by a dog, sure, she would protect me.
+But a human?
+Nope.

-Now if the Chihuahua was a large dog, we’d all be in trouble and I guarantee they would make the black list for ALL insurance companies.
+Now if the Chihuahua was a large dog, we’d all be in trouble.
+I guarantee they would make the black list for ALL insurance companies.

 So What Dogs Make Good Protection Dogs?